 Management has the responsibility for our consolidated financial statements and the reporting process, including the systems of internal controls.
-Our independent registered public accounting firm engaged to conduct the audit of our 2020 consolidated financial statements, KPMG LLP, was responsible for auditing our consolidated financial statements and expressing an opinion on the conformity of those audited consolidated financial statements with U.S. generally accepted accounting principles.
+Our independent registered public accounting firm engaged to conduct the audit of our 2021 consolidated financial statements, KPMG LLP, was responsible for auditing our consolidated financial statements, expressing an opinion on the conformity of those audited consolidated financial statements with U.S. generally accepted accounting principles, and for expressing an opinion on the Company's internal control over financial reporting.

 In fulfilling its oversight responsibilities, our audit committee reviewed our consolidated audited financial statements with management and the independent registered public accounting firm.
 Our audit committee discussed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees.
 This included a discussion of the independent registered public accounting firm's judgments as to the quality, not just the acceptability, of our accounting principles and such other matters as are required to be discussed with our audit committee under generally accepted auditing standards.
-In addition, our audit committee received from the independent registered public accounting firm written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm their independence from management and our Company, including the matters covered by the written disclosures and letter provided by the independent registered public accounting firm.
+In addition, our audit committee received from the independent registered public accounting firm written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's independence.
+Our audit committee also discussed with the independent registered public accounting firm their independence from management and our Company, including the matters covered by the written disclosures and letter provided by the independent registered public accounting firm.
 Our audit committee has concluded that KPMG LLP is independent from our Company and management.

 Our audit committee discussed with the independent registered public accounting firm the overall scope and plans for its audits.
 Our audit committee met with the independent registered public accounting firm, with and without management present, to discuss the results of its audit, the internal controls of our Company, and the overall quality of our financial reporting.
-Our audit committee held four meetings during the fiscal year ended December 28, 2020.
+Our audit committee held four meetings during the fiscal year ended January 3, 2022.

-Based on the reviews and discussions referred to above, our audit committee recommended to our Board of Directors, and our Board of Directors approved, that our audited consolidated financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 28, 2020 for filing with the SEC.
+Based on the reviews and discussions referred to above, our audit committee recommended to our Board of Directors, and our Board of Directors approved, that our audited consolidated financial statements be included in our Annual Report on Form 10-K for the fiscal year ended January 3, 2022 for filing with the SEC.